 DRAW is a Postgraduate Interest Group focusing on interdisciplinary approaches to drawing.

-DRAW events are open to all UAL postgraduate students, UAL staff, as well as a wider community of invited alumni, practitioners and researchers in the field.
+DRAW events are open to all UAL postgraduate students, UAL staff, and a wider community of invited alumni, practitioners and researchers in the field.

 DRAW event with Prof Anita Taylor